RZHumbert/RZHumbert/README.md

-### Hi there 👋
+### Hey there 👋

-I am a Full Stack Engineer in the Greater New York City Area
+I'm Zach.
+I'm a full-stack engineer in the greater New York City area.

+- I'm currently working on solving Tech Debt for my company's flagship product
+- I'm currently studying serverless technologies and ethical hacking
+- I would love to dive into React and Material UI
+- Ask me about nuclear physics and technology, puzzles, or classic video games.

 <!--
 **RZHumbert/RZHumbert** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.